afristorm-3/TOTAVIRTUA/README.md

 - LinkedIn: [Temitayo Alabeni on LinkedIn](https://www.linkedin.com/in/alabenitemitayo/)

 ## Licensing
-The Tota Virtua Health Assistant project is licensed under the [MIT License](LICENSE).
+The Tota Healthcare AI project is licensed under the [MIT License](LICENSE).